-With a call for a step change in productivity and build quality, offsite and modular techniques offer the most realistic solution to this problem.
+With a call for a step change in productivity and build quality, offsite and modular techniques offer the most realistic solution.
 The ideas behind this approach have existed for many years, however the entrenched self-interest and short-termism that characterises construction has stifled its wide-spread uptake.

-Working collaboratively with our extensive base of public and private sector clients and the architecture, design and delivery supply chain we are driving for this value-based agenda to be more widely understood and applied, creating the mechanisms which will enable offsite and modular design thinking to become the future industry standard for construction solutions worldwide.
+Working collaboratively with our wide range of clients and the architecture, design and delivery supply chain, we are working to increase sector-wide understanding allowing for this value-based agenda to be more widely understood and applied, creating the mechanisms which will enable offsite and modular design thinking to become the future industry standard for construction solutions worldwide.

 The social, environment and economic benefits of DfMA cover:

-- Safer, cleaner delivery with improved health and safety performance on site and a safer, operational asset over its lifetime.
+• Safer, cleaner delivery with improved health and safety performance on site and a safer, operational asset over its lifetime.

-- Higher quality construction with guaranteed quality assurance levels achieved on the end-product
+• Higher quality construction with guaranteed quality assurance levels achieved on the end-product

 • Standardise the invisible, customise the visible - an extensive range of interior and exterior options ensure complete design flexibility

-- Earlier adoption of the latest innovations, fully tested and approved prior to commissioning
+• Earlier adoption of the latest innovations, fully tested and approved prior to commissioning

-- Greater sustainability through advantages in thermal and environmental performance, lower operational maintenance costs and less waste generation in the construction phase
+• Greater sustainability through advantages in thermal and environmental performance, lower operational maintenance costs and less waste generation in the construction phase

 • Less waste and greater onsite recycling of materials delivers a ‘greener’ construction outcome

-- Greater efficiency in site logistics with up to 90% fewer vehicle movements reducing disruption to the surrounding communities
+• Greater efficiency in site logistics with up to 90% fewer vehicle movements reducing disruption to the surrounding communities

-- State-of-the-art manufacturing facilities adopting lean automation processes utilising the latest technologies, providing the necessary scale and capacity to meet all project demands.
+• State-of-the-art manufacturing facilities adopting lean automation processes utilising the latest technologies, providing the necessary scale and capacity to meet all project demands